jsdelivrbot/dadashkarimi.github.io/_posts/2018-7-20-getting-started-with-text-mining.md

 ---
 layout: post
-title: Getting Started in Text Mining: Part Two
+title: Getting Started in Text Mining
 ---

 This paper is very cool.
 In this paper the authors shed light on joint areas between information retrieval, natural language processing, and computational biology.